 \end{widetext} We now determine the stationary distribution of the Fokker–Planck equation \eqref{normal_Fokker}, which includes two small parameters: $\epsilon$, associated with the bifurcation parameter, and $1/V$, associated with the noise intensity.
 We first assume the stationary distribution takes the asymptotic form

-where $C_0$ is the normalization constant, and $\phi(\boldsymbol{y})$ is polynomial functions of $\boldsymbol{y}$ that is independent of $V$.
-By substituting \eqref{distribution_form} into the Fokker–Planck equation \eqref{normal_Fokker} and collecting terms of order in $V$, we obtain \begin{widetext}
+where $C_0$ is the normalization constant, and $\phi(\boldsymbol{y})$ is a polynomial function of $\boldsymbol{y}$ that is independent of $V$.
+By substituting \eqref{distribution_form} into the Fokker–Planck equation \eqref{normal_Fokker} and collecting terms order by order in $V$, we obtain \begin{widetext}

 \end{widetext} We then expand this function in powers of $\epsilon$ as